Vraj-Data-Scientist/credit-card-launch-EDA-ABtesting/README.md

 The goal of this project is to provide a data-driven strategy for the new credit card launch by:
 1. Conducting **Exploratory Data Analysis (EDA)** to understand customer characteristics and segment them effectively.
 2. Using **A/B testing** to measure the new card’s impact on selected metrics in comparison to the existing card.

-## Dataset

-The dataset consists of customer demographics, credit behaviors, and engagement metrics with the current credit card.

 ## Project Structure